Smile, you’re on camera!

 Retail staff (e.g. shop workers, supermarket staff, etc.)

-Emergency response, transport, and retail are now viewed as critical sectors where body cams help protect both staff and the public.
+Private security, emergency response, and transit are now viewed as critical sectors where body cams help protect both staff and the public.

 Funny how people act differently when they know they’re on camera.